Take a moment, and consider joining the League! Have a question about us? E-mail: webmaster@lwvweston.org

 SSA 02-13,, AAC Blue Ribbon Commission on Property Tax Burdens and Smart Growth Incentives (effective

-This act establishes a 17-member commission to evaluate smart growth incentives and disincentives.
-It also requires the
+This act establishes a 17-member commission to evaluate smart growth incentives and disincentives passed.
+The

-The commission's final report, with findings and recommendations, must be filed by October 1, 2003...
+commission's final report, with findings and recommendations, must be filed by October 1, 2003...done; but not yet

 OTHER LWV INTERESTS: